vinsanity05/Learning-Flutter-mi_card/README.md

 # What this project does

-In this project I will learn more about how to design user interfaces for Flutter apps using the Angela YU Flutter course.
+In this project I will learn more about how to design user interfaces for Flutter apps using the Angela Yu Flutter course.
 For this project, I will create some sort of business card as an app.

 # What I will learn